-The Contract Had a Nondisclosure Clause
+The Nonprofit’s Contract Had a Nondisclosure Clause

 These are common in many of the higher education contracts I sign, so I can’t tell you the specific nonprofit or the details of the subject matter and work.

-It Was Steady Work and Income for Nearly a Year
+The Nonprofit Project Was Steady Work and Income for Nearly a Year

 It was an on-going part-time project that paid about $1000 per month for about ten months.
 I like knowing I have some steady work, which is uncommon for many freelance writers.

-It Paid Quite Well
+It Paid Quite Well, Especially for a Nonprofit

 I made about 80-100 bucks an hour.
 I’ve heard that some nonprofits have limited budgets and pay less than for-profit businesses, but that was not the case here.